Skip to content

 #Frequently Asked Questions

 Yes.
 It sells for 750 gold, netting about 27 gold per day across the 13-day grow cycle.
 That’s one of the highest daily profit rates for any single-harvest crop.
-As Starfruit Wine it’s worth 2,250 gold per bottle, or 3,150 gold with the Artisan profession.
+As Starfruit Wine it’s worth 2,250 gold per bottle, or 3,150 gold with the Artisan profession bonus.

 Artisan goods win.
 Wine is 3x the base crop price, and the Artisan profession adds 40% on top at Farming Level 10.
 Build more Kegs.

 Spring: Strawberries from the Egg Festival, or Rhubarb if you miss the festival.
 Summer: Starfruit for max gold per day, or Blueberries if you can’t reach the Oasis.
 Fall: Cranberries for the best regrowth value.
-Greenhouse: Ancient Fruit, planted as soon as you unlock it.
+Greenhouse: Ancient Fruit, planted as soon as the building is repaired.

 Outdoor crops don’t grow in winter.
 The greenhouse works for any crop year-round.
 You can also craft Winter Seeds from 1 Winter Root, 1 Crystal Fruit, 1 Snow Yam, and 1 Crocus, but they produce forage items worth very little gold.

-#What’s the fastest way to unlock the greenhouse?
+What’s the fastest way to repair the greenhouse?

 Complete the Pantry Bundle in the Community Center.
 You’ll need crops from all four seasons: Parsnip, Green Bean, Cauliflower, and Gold Star Potato for spring; Melon, Tomato, Blueberry, and Hot Pepper for summer; Pumpkin, Yam, Bok Choy, and Amaranth for fall; plus a few fish and foraging items.
 Most Year 1 players finish the Pantry by late fall.
 The greenhouse starts paying off the moment your first Ancient Fruit batch finishes its 28-day maturation.

 Yes.
-Gold-quality crops sell for 2x the base price and Iridium-quality sell for 3x.
+Gold-quality crops sell for 1.25x the base price and Iridium-quality for 2x.
 Basic Fertilizer boosts quality chances at low cost.
 Speed-Gro cuts grow time by 10 percent and Deluxe Speed-Gro by 25 percent, which can squeeze in one extra harvest per season.